Francoist concentration camps: History

 According to Javier Rodrigo, about half a million prisoners passed through the concentration camps between 1936 and 1942.
 In 2019, Carlos Hernández de Miguel identified about 300 confirmed camps, estimating that between 700,000 and 1 million people would have passed through them.
+Paul Preston found nearly 200 total camps that more than 400,000 prisoners would have passed through.

-The first concentration camp was created by the rebel military on July 19th, 1936, hours after the uprising, near Melilla; the next day, the Rif Telegram reported the opening of the camp, located in the Alcazaba of Zeluán (an old fortress from the 17th century).
+The first concentration camp was created by the rebel military on July 19, 1936, hours after the uprising, near Melilla; the next day, the Rif Telegram reported the opening of the camp, located in the Alcazaba of Zeluán (an old fortress from the 17th century).
 Francisco Franco was immediately informed of this, demonstrating enthusiasm and ordered the opening of more camps to harbor the “disturbing elements” and employ them in public jobs.
-On July 20th, the future dictator told Coronel Eduardo Sáenz de Buruaga who was in command of the city of Tetuán: “I have been informed that there are several hundred detainees and that the prisons cannot provide for them.
+On July 20, the future dictator told Coronel Eduardo Sáenz de Buruaga who was in command of the city of Tetuán: “I have been informed that there are several hundred detainees and that the prisons cannot provide for them.
 In light of the inflow of foreign correspondents, to avoid the outskirts of Tetuán becoming a spectacle of our new shootings, a solution must be sought out which could be concentration camps on the outskirts. (...)
 In Melilla, they have already opened one in Zeluán with good results”.
-Thus was born the concentration camp of El Mogote, in a suitable location to hide the harshness of its conditions from abroad (on August 20th, 52 prisoners would be killed, with Franco well-informed).
+Thus was born the concentration camp of El Mogote, in a suitable location to hide the harshness of its conditions from abroad (on August 20, 52 prisoners would be killed, with Franco well-informed).

-The next region in which the rebels established concentration camps was the Canary Islands.
-Specifically, it was on the military grounds of La Isleta peninsula, in Gran Canaria, operating until the end of July 1936.
+The next region in which the rebels established concentration camps was the Canary Islands in consonance with the control of the Spanish territory of the rebel army.
+Specifically, it was on the military grounds of the La Isleta peninsula, in Gran Canaria, operating until the end of July 1936.
 An undetermined number of prisoners from the Canarian camps ended up being thrown into the sea or into volcanic wells.
 As in North Africa, the nationalist press concealed the harshness and crimes committed in the camps, offering them an idyllic image far removed from reality.
 Other detention centers opened shortly after the beginning of the war, such as the military prison located in Mount Hacho de Ceuta Castle, have been considered concentration camps, although they have never been officially named.